jleung97/comp20-s2018-team1/README.md

 ## How to solve the problem ##

-* There are multiple ways we plan to approach this problem
+* There are multiple ways we thought of to approach this problem
-* Measuring network traffic.
+* Measuring network traffic
   	* Potential complications:
 	  	* we need to catalogue the router number for each building that we are interested in tracking; specifically for Carm, it may be hard to distinguish between people in the dining hall vs. people in the residential area;
 		* some people may use no internet device(s), while others may use multiple devices